-[¥]Note: Pharmacists working for rural pharmacies (i.e., those with a rural ODB dispensing fee of \$9.93, \$12.14 or \$13.25 as per the table in section 13 (4) of O. Reg.
+Note: Part A pharmacists registered with the OCP and working for rural pharmacies (i.e., those with a rural ODB dispensing fee of \$9.93,\$12.14 or \$13.25 as per the table in section 13 (4) of O. Reg.
 201/96 made under the Ontario Drug Benefit Act) can provide virtual minor ailment services remotely (outside of the location of the pharmacy) but only when the staff on-site at the pharmacy are unable to meet the demands for virtual services (e.g., inability to hire sufficient staff or an unanticipated increase in the demand for virtual services).
+See additional terms and conditions under "General Description" above.